jayrodrigues/api-docs/tracks/single.md

-# Get single Session
+# Get single Tracks

-This endpoint is to be retrieve one session details by session id.
+This endpoint is to be retrieve one track details by track id.

 ## Resource

 ```
-GET /sessions/{id}
+GET /tracks/{id}
 ```

 ## Parameters